up42/docs/source/getting-started/first-api-request.rst

 --------------

 To make this example as simple as possible, we will use a provided script that handles the API commands.
-You can get the script using git or download it manually `here <https://gist.github.com/up42-epicycles/254ea9fb6fca467c54e284e48a2a7b68>`__.
+You can get the script using git or explore & download it `here <https://gist.github.com/up42-epicycles/254ea9fb6fca467c54e284e48a2a7b68>`__.

 .. code:: bash